JacobSamro/ngx-spellchecker/readme.md

 Simple Spellchecker
 ===================

-> A simple spellchecker compatible with Electron
+> A simple and fast spellchecker with spelling suggestions and Electron's integration

 Features